gtech-mulearn/WikiSyllabus/src/WikiSyllabus/KTU/2019_Scheme/S6/CSE/CST302/Phases_a_of_compiler.md

   value of initial.
 - The root of the tree, labeled =, indicates that we must store the result of this addition into the location for the identifier position.

+# Semantic Analysis
+- The semantic analyzer uses the syntax tree and the information in the symbol table to check the source program for semantic consistency with the language definition.
+- It also gathers type information and saves it in either the syntax tree or the symbol table, for subsequent use during intermediate-code generation.
+- An important part of semantic analysis is type checking, where the compiler checks that each operator has matching operands.
+- For example, many programming language definitions require an array index to be an integer; the compiler must report an error if a floating-point number is used to index an array.
+- Some sort of type conversion is also done by the semantic analyzer.
+- For example, if the operator is applied to a floating point number and an integer, the compiler may convert the integer into a floating point number.
+- In our example, suppose that position, initial, and rate have been declared to be floating- point numbers, and that the lexeme 60 by itself forms an integer.
+- The semantic analyzer discovers that the operator * is applied to a floating-point number rate and an integer 60.
+- In this case, the integer may be converted into a floating-point number.
+- In the following figure, notice that the output of the semantic analyzer has an extra node for the operator inttofloat , which explicitly converts its integer argument into a floating-point number.
+  //pic

+# Intermediate Code Generation
+- In the process of translating a source program into target code, a compiler may construct one or more intermediate representations, which can have a variety of forms.
+- Syntax trees are a form of intermediate representation; they are commonly used during syntax and semantic analysis.
+- After syntax and semantic analysis of the source program, many compilers generate an explicit low-level or machine-like intermediate representation, which we can think of as a program for an abstract machine.
+- This intermediate representation should have two important properties:
+  - It should be simple and easy to produce
+  - It should be easy to translate into the target machine.
+- In our example, the intermediate representation used is three-address code, which consists of a sequence of assembly-like instructions with three operands per instruction.

+   - t1 = inttofloat(60)
+   - t2 = id3 * t1
+   - t3 = id2 + t2
+   - id1 = t3

+# Code Generator
+- The code generator takes as input an intermediate representation of the source program and maps it into the target language.
+- If the target language is machine code, registers or memory locations are selected for each of the variables used by the program.
+- Then, the intermediate instructions are translated into sequences of machine instructions that perform the same task.
+- A crucial aspect of code generation is the judicious assignment of registers to hold variables.
+- If the target language is assembly language, this phase generates the assembly code as its output.
+- In our example, the code generated is:
+  LDF R2, id3
+  MULF R2, #60.0
+  LDF R1, id2
+  ADDF R1, R2
+  STF id1, R1

+- The first operand of each instruction specifies a destination.
+- The F in each instruction tells us that it deals with floating-point numbers.
+- The above code loads the contents of address id3 into register R2, then multiplies it with floating-point constant 60.0.
+- The # signifies that 60.0 is to be treated as an immediate constant.
+- The third instruction moves id2 into register Rl and the fourth adds to it the value previously computed in register R2.
+- Finally, the value in register Rl is stored into the address of idl , so the code correctly implements the assignment statement position = initial + rate * 60.